jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Things Won't Change, Until

 Most of our problems started in the 1970's for a reason.
-That's when protagonists's created digital tools, and Darth Blockbuster showed up to keep our car driving, suburban living, broadcast television watching, 9-5 working, two car garage home building, unhealthy food eating, central power station buying, univeristy admission test taking lifestyle going.
+That's when protagonists's created digital tools, and Darth Blockbuster showed up to keep our car driving, suburban living, broadcast television watching, 9-5 working, two car garage home living, unhealthy food eating, central power station buying, univeristy admission test taking lifestyle going.
 Despite totally new tools, the American way of life hasn't changed.
 It's still the "American Dream" to live in a post World War II baby boomer suburb.

-Our environment is changing, available resources are depleting, and our tools are completely different.
+Our roads are motionless, neighbors are strangers, resources depleting, and our tools are completely different.
 Yet we live the same.
 That's like trying to make a camel live in the Amazon.
 There's nothing wrong with either, but they simply aren't adapted to each other.

 Darth Blockbuster is the camel forcing us to keep his suburban lifestyle "desert" in power to prevent having to compete in the Amazon of digital tools.
-Done because Darth Blockbuster co-opts society's rule book to keep old tools in power.
-That's how our society subsidizes a wet and very selfish camel.
+Done because he co-opts society's rule book to keep old tools in power.
+Our society subsidizes a wet and very selfish camel.

-Addicted to fighting over the controls to old tool, our politics doesn't notice.
-For example, because university libraries and lecture halls are still considered "formal education", so red / blue endlessly debate who should get into university and how the masive expense should be paid.
+Addicted to fighting over old tool, our politics doesn't notice.
+For example, because university libraries and lecture halls are still considered "formal education", red / blue endlessly debate who should get into university and how the masive expense should be paid.
 Endless battles over affirmative action, student loan rates, and state education subsidies are the result.

 All while better tools are ignored.
 Digital tools can educate anyone willing.
-Wikipedia, YouTube, Khan Academy, Udemy, Skillshare, Curiosity Stream, Brilliant, The Great Courses, are merely the first new digital education tools.
+Wikipedia, YouTube, Khan Academy, Udemy, Skillshare, Curiosity Stream, Brilliant, Project Gutenburg, The Great Courses, are merely the first new digital education tools.
 They do wonderful jobs while costing a tiny fraction of formal education and getting no official support.
 Yet, we don't teach kids to read or update Wikipedia in schools.
 We don't track student progress in Khan Academy's micro-lessons.
-We defintely don't recognize "degrees" from Udemy, or YouTube, even though most programmers and designers learn far more there then in any college classroom.
+We defintely don't recognize "degrees" from Udemy, or YouTube, even though most computer programmers and designers learn far more there then in any college classroom.
+I used these resources to write this book, and never once looked back at my university lecture notes.

 Our society suffers keeping the imagined world baby-boomer suburban desert alive.
 Despite way too much carbon in the atmostphere, gridlocked roads, housing bubble bursts, massive student debt, and horrible individual health, our politics keeps us using gas cars, mass produced homes with no solar panels or water collection built in, super-expensive college education, and very confusing health insurance.
 Our entire frickin climate is changing because our ruling philosophy is not.

 Middle class quality of life, political cooperation, and climate change, won't get better until the extras join the protagonists, step-up to the antagonists, and start to use digital tools that solve frontline problems.
 To do that, we need Techvolution.
 Until then, we're basically camels trying to live in the Amazon.

 But don't despair.
-The good news is, we can win Skywalker.
+The good news is, we can win Stargazer.
 I'll show you.

 # A TECHVOLUTION BATTLE SCENE

 ## Battle Introduction

-In the 1970's the transistor, internet, computer monitors, and other digital technology, started to leave labs and research centres and make their way into products.
+In the 1970's the transistor, internet, computer monitors, microchips, and other digital technology, started to leave labs and research centres and make their way into new tools.
 Finally, after centuries of primitive tools, society had ones cheap enough to mass produce, yet powerful enough to change our way of life.
 Of course, that's when Darth Blockbuster appeared and went to work defending his way of life.

 Some examples.
 In the 1970's AT&T defended the telephone communications by successfully lobbying government to ban Americans from using internet modems.
-In 1984, the entertainment industry defended broadcast television by suing home video cassette recorders-only losing by one vote in the Supreme Court.
-In 2001, the music industry defended music compact discs by successfully suing digital songs.
+In 1984, the entertainment industry defended broadcast television by suing home video cassette recorders (VCRs) and only losing by one vote in the Supreme Court.
+In 2001, the music industry defended music compact discs (CDs) by successfully suing digital songs.
 Likewise, Tesla, Uber, AirBnB biggest competition has been in the courtroom.
 Throughout society the antagonists found ways to keep digital tools from the hands of the people.

 The antagonists even resisted help.
 As Napster was introducing digital songs to America, and being sued for it, Steve Jobs wanted to improve digital songs with iTunes.
 Music executives had already tried and failed horribly to make their own platform.
 Despite the supposed crisis of Napster, Jobs said he'd "never spent so much of my time trying to convince people [music executives] to do the right thing for themselves".

 The problem wasn't Napster.
 It was Darth Blockbuster.
 To be fair, he knew how to manage a huge corporation, collect money to get employees paid, and make a product people wanted.
-Yet he didn't know anything about new technology and so fought back with rules, not tools.
+Yet he didn't know anything about new technology and so fought against falling behind with rules, not tools.

-Darth Blockbuster's antagonism to new tools was so strong he resisted change even from Steve Jobs.
+Darth Blockbuster's antagonism was so strong he even fought Steve Jobs who was trying to-and really did-help him.
 From Galileo to Washington, Tesla to Jobs, the battle between antagonits, protagoinsts, and extras has always been the same.
-Let's learn how this story looks in a little more detail.
+Let's look at the story in a little more detail.

 ## How New Tools Start the Fight

 In biological evolution there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution this is the difference between a new technology, and a new tool.

-Upgrading a technology is an iterative change; like going from Sedan's to SUV's, VHS to DVD's, tube televisons's to LCD's.
+Upgrading a technology is an iterative change; like going from sedan's to SUV's, VHS to DVD's, tube TV's to LCD's.
 Each is different technologically, but they do the same job, so no new majic is needed to attract users.
 As a result no political battles are started.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and WiFi, a genius can unlock a new tool like smartphones.
 And this requires new majic and thus is a big deal.

 ![New Tool Creation](/img\diagrams\techvolution-new-tool-creation-pc.png)

 Why?
 Well, because creating a new tool asks a climactic and political question: who controls it?
 After all, whoever does, is more powerful.
-The weilder of the new tool can let extras majically connect with it to solve their problems.
+The weilder of the new tool can let extras connect with it to solve their problems.
 Or withold it and convince the extras to keep using old tools.
-Like muscle cars trying to keep customers away from Tesla with techniques like mass advertising, car culture, and spectacle filled V8 cars.
-Techniques I call dark majic.
+Like muscle cars trying to keep customers away from Tesla with techniques like mass advertising, car culture, and spectacular chromes platedd V8 power!
+I call these techniques to keep people away from new tools dark majic.

 Thus, while civilization is a struggle to overcome problems by upgrading technology and inventing new tools, it’s also a battle to control them.
 The people with the old tool fight to retain their power, while inventors and innovators imagine a new society that shares it.

 The eternal story of civilization is thus protagonists like Jobs making new tools, antagonists like music company executives attacking new tools, and many extras watching them fight.
 Our politics is an ongoing history of technological change, with protagonist and antagonist both reaching to control the tool and make themselves the winner.

-Today the extras are not self-aware of their power to decide the winner.
-I’ll show you how important you are.
-Here’s how you changed the world just by being curious and loving majic.
+Today the extras are not self-aware of their power to decide the outcome.
+I’ll show Stargazer how important they are.
+Here’s how they can change the world just by being curious and loving majic.

 ![Dist-vs-retention](/img\diagrams\techvolution-distribution-vs-rentention-2.png)

 ## Extras Killed Wikipedia's Evil Twin

 The environment keeps changing.
 Life needs to know how and uses its lifeforms to probe for answers.
-Similarly, people always have questions like why are movies so expensive, or more importantly how does malaria spread and what are proven techniques to not get infected.
+Similarly, people always have questions; like why are the movies so expensive, or more importantly what are proven techniques to stop malaria infections.
 Constant questions are a problem and we need a tool to solve it.
 True to ourselves, we make a reference tool with the technology available and upgrade it when possible.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (500 BC) and books (500), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.

 People loved encyclopedias.
-They answered many questions.
+Of course they did, they answered many questions.
 The _Encyclopedia Britannica_ (1878) was the standard.
 It went into continuous publication (1933) to keep people updated to the latest facts.
 In the following decades, the computer, digital printer, and telecommunications meant encyclopedias were written and stored digitally.
 But they remained a set of printed books and CD's controlled by experts.

 Then came the world wide web (1991), a new technology that unlocked many new tools like websites, forums, blogs, and something called “wikis”.
 Wiki software lets anyone write or edit a webpage by pressing “edit now”.
 All changes are saved, so anyone can erase errors or vandalism by pressing “undo now”.
 For years programmers used wikis to collaboratively write technical manuals.

 As web tools boomed in the late ’90’s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
-Today, most of us who were curious about things like electromagnetism know our quest ends with a free online encyclopedia anyone can edit called Wikipedia.
+Today, most of us who were curious about things like the movies or malaria know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
 But it didn’t start out that way.

 Wikipedia started as Nupedia (2000).
 Nupedia was a free online copycat of Encyclopedia Britannica where only “expert” professors made articles.
 Wikipedia (2001) was a side project.
 Only programmers knew “community content creation” would work.

 Everyone else assumed regular people would only read the work of professors.
 The first issue with this theory was that the professors didn’t like to share their knowledge.
 In its first year, Nupedia had 12 articles.
 Wikipedia had 40,000, which most professors loved to belittle as rubbish.
-Professors even disallowed students from referencing Wikipedia's articles in their papers.
+Professors even disallowed students from referencing Wikipedia's articles in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 The second issue was that it turned out “expert” answers and “regular” answers are the same.
-Mosquitto nets are a simple and effective tool against malaria infections.
+The movies are expensive because of a 1948 government rule banning studio's from owning or collaborating with theatres-so they can't vary ticket prices regardless of movie budgets- and Mosquitto nets are a simple and effective tool against malaria infections.

 Thirdly, Wikipedia was so easy to use many extras became protagonists!
 A huge community of non-academics voluntarily shared their knowledge one “edit now” at a time and fiercely protected their common knowledge with “undo now”.
 Nobody told them, paid them, or made a rule to force it.
-Because performing majic, and expanding someone elses cyborgolgy with things like mosquitto nets, is again its own reward.
+Because performing majic, and expanding someone elses cyborgolgy with things like millions of Wikipedia articles, is Nature's dopimine rush.

-And lastly, so many people loved the performance, flocked to Wikipedia's answers.
+And lastly, so many people loved the performance and flocked to Wikipedia's answers.
 The extra’s mass support quickly made Wikipedia king, while giving Nupedia and Encyclopedia Britannica quick deaths.

 That’s the story of Wikipedia.
 Made by new protagoinsts, made the standard reference tool by extras.
 Few believed it was possible, because even professors don’t understand new tools always unpower the few, to empower the rest.
 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one “edit now” button, to make it real.
 It felt majical to bypass the rules.